KartKernel/WebDev-MiniProjects/README.md

 # WebDev-MiniProjects

-### Some simple miniprojects i made using html css and javascript
+### Some simple miniprojects I made using html css and javascript